About CURE Epilepsy's SUDEP Program

 Sudden Unexpected Death in Epilepsy (SUDEP), which occurs when a seemingly healthy person with epilepsy dies for no known obvious reason, is perhaps the most devastating possible consequence of epilepsy.
 SUDEP can happen to anyone with epilepsy, although certain individuals are at a greater risk.
 While certain steps can be taken to reduce this risk, there is a critical need for continued SUDEP research to understand the underlying mechanisms in order to prevent SUDEP.

-In response to bereaved families looking for answers, CURE, in 2004, launched the first ever private US research program dedicated to advancing understanding of SUDEP and its prevention.
-Since this time, CURE has supported over 40 investigators who have dramatically changed our understanding of this phenomenon.
-Simultaneously, CURE, in partnership with families, other non-profits and governmental agencies, have created a strong movement driving research, awareness, advocacy and increased funding to tackle this problem.
-CURE remains committed to unraveling the mysteries of SUDEP.
+In response to bereaved families looking for answers, CURE Epilepsy, in 2004, launched the first-ever private US research program dedicated to advancing the understanding of SUDEP and its prevention.
+Since this time, CURE Epilepsy has supported a significant number of research projects that have dramatically changed our understanding of this phenomenon.
+Simultaneously, CURE Epilepsy, in partnership with families, other non-profits, and governmental agencies, has created a strong movement driving research, awareness, advocacy, and increased funding to tackle this problem.
+CURE Epilepsy remains committed to unraveling the mysteries of SUDEP.
 We will continue to work closely with families and the research community to identify pressing needs while pushing for innovative solutions that ultimately lead to SUDEP prevention.

-CURE has been a leader in SUDEP by:
+CURE Epilepsy has been a leader in SUDEP by:

-- Awarding more than $3.8 million in SUDEP grants to date, supporting over 30 research projects.
+- Awarding $5 million in SUDEP grants to date, supporting 37 research projects.

 - Increasing federal funding for SUDEP research